Book your free consultation

 DIY & HOME OWNER TIPS

-Fascias, Soffits and Roof Carpentry
+Comprehensive Guide to Fascias, Soffits, and Roof Carpentry

 Soffits and fascia are the part of a roof’s structure closest to the gutters.
 This means that they are the first things to be damaged by water if the home’s gutters get clogged.
 They can also fall victim to an infestation of insects or by the nesting of birds and other animals.
 If you have noticed discoloration and peeling paint, it can be a tell-tale sign that the soffits and fascia of your home have been damaged.
-Once damage has occurred, your soffits and fascia need the attention of a skilled carpenter who can carefully remove all the rotted wood, and repair the area.
+Once damage has occurred, your soffits and fascia need the attention of a skilled roof carpenter who can carefully remove all the rotted wood, and repair the area.
 Once the new wood is in place, you need to properly seal the area and paint it for a seamless look and full protection from future problems.

 Fascia Boards